SAFEHR-data/omopcept/README.md

 omopcept provides access to a subset of **OMOP** con**CEPT**s (without the cons!) and flexible tidyverse compatible R functions for querying.
+It includes concise named copies of functions designed for interactive use e.g. `oid()` and `onames()` to search concept ids and names respectively.

 ## Installation